A Black--Scholes inequality: applications and generalisation: One-parameter semigroups, peacocks and lyrebirds

 \begin{proof} Letting $Z$ be a random variable with density $f$, note that $f(Z+y)/f(Z)$ is a primal representation of $C_f( \cdot, y)$.
 Note also that by log-concavity of $f$, when $y \ge 0$ the function $z \mapsto f(z+y)/f(z)$ is non-increasing.
 Similarly, $f(Z-y)/f(Z)$ is a dual representation of $C_f( \cdot, y)$ and $z \mapsto f(z-y)/f(z)$ is non-decreasing.
 In particular, the random variables $f(Z+y_1)/f(Z)$ and $f(Z-y_2)/f(Z)$ are countermonotonic, and hence by Theorem \ref{th:countermonotone} we have

 The conclusion follows from changing variables in the integral on the right-hand side. \end{proof}

+The upshot of Theorem \ref{th:peacock} and Proposition \ref{th:increasing} is that, given a log-concave density $f$, the function $C_f(\kappa, \cdot)$ is non-decreasing for each $\kappa \ge 0$.
+Hence, given an increasing function $\Upsilon$, we can conclude from Theorem \ref{th:char-surf} that we can define a call price surface by

+The above formula is reasonably tractable, and could be seen to be in the same spirit as the SVI parametrisation of the implied volatility surface given by Gatheral \& Jacquier \cite{GatheralJacquier}.
+Note that we can recover the Black--Scholes model by setting the density to $f = \varphi$ the standard normal density and the increasing function to $ \Upsilon(t) = \sigma \sqrt{t} $ where $\sigma$ is the volatility of the stock.
+We provide another worked example in section \ref{se:examples}.

+At this point we explain the name of this section.
+We recall the definitions of terms popularised by Hirsh, Profeta, Roynette \& Yor \cite{HPRY} and Ewald \& Yor \cite{ewald} among others: \begin{definition} A lyrebird is a family $X = (X_t)_{t \ge 0}$ of integrable random variables such that there exists a submartingale $Y = (Y_t)_{t \ge 0}$ defined on some other probability space such that $X_t \sim Y_t$ for all $t \ge 0$.
+A peacock $X$ is a family of random variables such that both $X$ and $-X$ are lyrebirds; i.e. there exists a martingale with the same marginal laws as $X$. \end{definition} The term peacock is derived from the French acronym PCOC, Processus Croissant pour l'Ordre Convexe, and lyrebird is the name of an Australian bird with peacock-like tail feathers.

-Combining Theorems \ref{th:peacock} and \ref{th:increasing} yields the following tractable family of peacocks. \begin{theorem} Let $f$ be a log-concave density with support of the form $(-\infty, R]$, let be a random variable $Z$ have density $f$ and let $Y:[0,\infty) \to [0,\infty)$ be increasing.
+Combining Proposition \ref{th:increasing} and Theorem \ref{th:peacock} yields the following tractable family of lyrebirds and peacocks. \begin{theorem} Let $f$ be a log-concave density, and let be a random variable $Z$ have density $f$ and let $\Upsilon:[0,\infty) \to [0,\infty)$ be increasing.
 Set